-I lead the firm's Brands & Intellectual Property group and advise clients on their advertising and marketing campaigns and exploitation of intellectual property rights and content.
+I jointly lead the firm's Commercial group and advise clients on their advertising and marketing campaigns and exploitation of intellectual property rights and content.

 My clients include brand owners, content creators, communications agencies and media platforms.
-I am named as a leading individual for advertising and marketing in Chambers & Partners and am also cited for brand management work in the Legal 500.
+I am recognised as a leading lawyer in the field of advertising and brand reputation in legal directories such as Chambers and Legal 500.

 Outside of work, I live in St Albans and spend most of my time being a chauffeur to my twin sons and generally running around after them.